-Web accessibility seems overwhelming, however UserWay promises to do the heavy lifting for their clients.
-Like most automated accessibility software, UserWay web accessibility solution does no harm of refactoring to your website.
+Web accessibility seems overwhelming, however, UserWay promises to do the heavy lifting for their clients.
+Like most automated accessibility software, UserWay web accessibility solution does no harm in refactoring to your website.
 It promises compliance to ADA, WCAG 2.1, EN301-549, AODA, HIPA, ATAG, CVAA, GDPR, FERPA, as well as many other governmental laws and regulations UserWay combines detailed accessibility and automation to deliver a WCAG and ADA compliant website.
 It offers an accessibility widget powered by AI accessibility server that is exclusively dedicated to that purpose.
-In this UserWay review we explain all the top findings, pros and cons of this accessibility solution.
+In this UserWay review, we explain all the top findings, pros, and cons of this accessibility solution.

 While researching and analyzing the UserWay web accessibility platform for this UserWay review, we found out there are three key features.

 UserWay Accessibility Audit is the brand’s cash cow while the widget is a free product.
 Starting at $1,850 for standard websites, $4,850 for large websites, to $9850 for e-commerce sites, this feature conducts a thorough edit on the website after which recommendations are made to resolve detected compliance issues.
 The accessibility audit is carried out by UserWay’s team of experts.